MikeDurrant/Starbucks-Promotions-Capstone-Project/README.md

 ## References
 This project was helped enormously by the excellent resources provided in the Udacity Data Scientist nanodegree programme.
 I also used many of the library documentation resources to assist with the coding (e.g. www.scikit-learn.org).
 Wherever I used stackoverflow or similar community sites to solve problems I have provided a link in the Jupyter notebook.

+https://web.archive.org/web/20160417030218/http://ect.bell-labs.com/who/tkh/publications/papers/odt.pdf 1995 paper by Ho, Tin Kam - one of the first papers to propose Random Forests as an improvement to Decision Trees.